 \section{Entanglement dynamics}

-As before underlined, the solution we have found has been obtained without specifying the spectral properties of the bath.
+As emphasized before, the solution we have found has been obtained without specifying the spectral properties of the bath.
 The density matrix $\rho_S(t)$ describing the pair of the coupled spins, however, depends on the bath spectral density through the function $G(t)$.

-In this section, exploiting our results, we will analyze some dynamical properties of the central system in correspondence to different spectral distributions of the environment.
+In this section, exploiting our results, we will analyze some dynamical properties of the central system for different spectral distributions of the environment.
 In particular, we will examine how the entanglement evolution is affected by the choice of the reservoir spectral density.
-Let's start by considering as first case the Lorentzian distribution
+Let us start by considering as a first case the Lorentzian distribution

 where $\gamma$ and $\gamma_0$ are the reservoir and the system decay rate respectively.
 This choice in turn implies that the correlation function $B(t)$, as given in the previous section, is

 and consequently